 GJEP produces weekly Earth Minutes and EarthWatch interview segments for Margaret Prescod’s syndicated Sojourner Truth show on KPFK Pacifica Radio.
 We set up live interviews with front-line impacted activists and organizations on drivetime morning Los Angeles and Washington, DC radio, thereby lifting up their voices and stories, promoting their campaigns and breaking news items to hundreds of thousands of listeners.

 We highlight and amplify the voices of Indigenous Peoples, impacted communities in resistance, social movements and other on-the-ground experts.
-Global Justice Ecology Project’s New Voices on Climate Change program has resulted in literally hundreds of interviews and articles, raising the profile and projecting the messages of GJEP and our allies to millions of people around the world.
+Global Justice Ecology Project’s New Voices Speakers’ Bureau has resulted in literally hundreds of interviews and articles, raising the profile and projecting the messages of GJEP and our allies to millions of people around the world.